Therapists in Roxhill, Seattle, WA

 My therapy practice is committed to helping people live happier, healthier, more joy filled lives.
 Every single moment of our lives can unfold in infinitely creative ways, yet sometimes our problems seem overwhelming, or we find ourselves repeating negative patterns and we can't see the solution.
 Are you suffering from anxiety or depression?
 Are you longing for emotional connection with those nearest to you?
 Does your life lack a sense of direction, meaning or purpose?
 Are you suffering a loss, going through a job or life transition?

-I deeply value the chance to speak candidly with others, to see and be seen.
-In a context of trust, where both parties are free of fear of the other’s reaction, genuine communication is a powerful and aligning force.
+While I hold a diverse caseload, most people I serve are neurodivergent minors and adults in the tech and games industry.
+I value the chance to speak candidly with others.
+In a context of trust, genuine communication is a powerful and aligning force.
 I strive to maintain transparency in our work together to create a collaborative environment that enables the free exchange of thoughts and feelings.
-As we work together to meet your goals, you can expect my compassion, flexibility, and commitment.
-I am personally and professionally familiar with the value of geek and gaming culture and am competent to incorporate it into therapy when appropriate.
+As we work together to meet your goals, you can expect compassion, flexibility, and commitment.
+I am personally and professionally familiar with the value of gaming culture and am competent to incorporate it into therapy when appropriate.

-I deeply value the chance to speak candidly with others, to see and be seen.
-In a context of trust, where both parties are free of fear of the other’s reaction, genuine communication is a powerful and aligning force.
+While I hold a diverse caseload, most people I serve are neurodivergent minors and adults in the tech and games industry.
+I value the chance to speak candidly with others.
+In a context of trust, genuine communication is a powerful and aligning force.
 I strive to maintain transparency in our work together to create a collaborative environment that enables the free exchange of thoughts and feelings.
-As we work together to meet your goals, you can expect my compassion, flexibility, and commitment.
-I am personally and professionally familiar with the value of geek and gaming culture and am competent to incorporate it into therapy when appropriate.
+As we work together to meet your goals, you can expect compassion, flexibility, and commitment.
+I am personally and professionally familiar with the value of gaming culture and am competent to incorporate it into therapy when appropriate.

 The decision to pursue therapy is a courageous one, and finding the right therapist can feel daunting or exhausting - but it is possible.
 I'm a Licensed Marriage & Family Therapist with 15+ years helping clients navigate significant life changes, improve well-being, & manage ongoing stress while still pursuing bold dreams & individual purpose.
 I love helping clients find their most fulfilling & integrated life possible, even if it means taking big risks & making hard changes.
 Creating long term growth & healing is not easy, but it also picks up momentum & joy once we identify and navigate around the main obstacles in your way.